pallets/click/docs/utils.rst

 .. versionadded:: 2.0

 Very often you want to open a config file that belongs to your application.
-However different operationg systems store these config files by their policy in different places.
-Click provides a :func:`get_app_dir` function which returns the most appropriate location for per user config files for your application depending on the OS.
+However different operating systems store these config files by their policy in different places.
+Click provides a :func:`get_app_dir` function which returns the most appropriate location for per-user config files for your application depending on the OS.

 Example usage::